sofathitesh/doconce/doc/demos/manual/manual.rst

 .. be used here

+Conversion of BibTeX databases to reStructuredText format can be done by the `bibliograph.parsing <http://pypi.python.org/pypi/bibliograph.parsing/>`_ tool.

-Finally, we must test the citation command and bibliography by citing a book [Python:Primer:09]_, a paper [Osnes:98]_, and both of them simultaneously [Python:Primer:09]_ [Osnes:98]_.
+Finally, we here test the citation command and bibliography by citing a book [Python:Primer:09]_, a paper [Osnes:98]_, and both of them simultaneously [Python:Primer:09]_ [Osnes:98]_.